 Businesses in Northern Ireland can access the following NI Executive schemes and support:

 COVID Small Business Grant - A small business grant of £10,000 for all businesses with a rateable value up to £15,000.
 Rental properties with a sole tenant that meet the eligibility criteria may also apply.
-The deadline to register for this grant scheme is Wednesday 20 May 2020.
+Registration for this scheme closed on Wednesday 20 May 2020.

 Business rates relief: A package of measures including a three months rates holiday to all businesses in Northern Ireland and an effective 18% reduction in the Stormont determined portion of business rates compared to 2019-20.